001 002 003 ︎

 What drew you to cycling?
 Were you a fan growing up?

 I was a cyclist!
 It’s what I did.
 I didn’t race, but I rode my bike everywhere.
-From when I was a little kid, during and after college, and through coming to New York I was always on a bike.
+From being a little kid, through college, through coming to New York I was always on a bike.
 I think it was an extension of that.
-Being something that I did, it naturally made sense to follow it.
+Being something that I did naturally made sense to follow it.

 Many people know you from your recent tenure at Rapha.
-Did that experience lend to you as a designer?
+Did that experience lend to you as a designer, and your process?

-Definitely.
 Being in that environment was great.
 The brand really gets the history and romance of the sport.
 And they really do their best to try and put their design aesthetic into everything.
-That aesthetic is fully informed by their love of the sport, which is genuine.
-So to be in that environment all the time was great because you attract those types of people that come to the club, and they want to talk about it, and learn about it.
-We would get people who never watched a cycling race before and you’d tell them about the culture, the nuances, and people really saw that there.
+That design aesthetic is fully informed by their love of the sport, which is genuine.
+So the be in that environment all the time was great.
+Because then you attract those types of people that come to that spot, and they want to talk about it, and learn about it.
+We would get people who never watched a cycling race before and you could tell them about the culture, and people really saw that there.
 In turn that informed me, and allowed me to put ideas out there.

-When the Cycle Club opened, did you have a say in that aesthetic?
+When the Cycle Club opened, did you have a say in it’s aesthetic?

-Rapha gave me a lot of free reign to decorate the store in a way that was informed by North America, and the United States.
+Those guys gave me a lot of free reign to decorate the store in a way that was informed by North America, and the United States.
 It’s a British company so they are obviously going to lean on the UK and the European Heritage.
-When it came to the US we had things like the Coors Classic, and the Red Zinger, races in North America that Europe wasn’t easily exposed to.
+When it comes to the US we had things like the Coors Classic, and the Red Zinger.
+Races in North America that Europe wasn’t easily exposed to.
 There is a lot of history here, but it’s buried a little.
-So I was able to put a little bit of my mark on that (with posters, photos, exhibitions) in terms of how the club looked.
+So I was able to put a little bit of my mark on that (with posters, framed photos, exhibitions) in terms of how the club looked.

 Did you collect a lot when you were younger?

 No, but I think when you’re an early teenager, whatever is going on at that time has a huge impact on your life in terms of what you like and how you look at the world.
 That era definitely informs some of the stuff that goes on now, even if I’m not doing it other people are into it, because that stuff keeps coming back.
-Whether it’s car style, fashion, music; we’re talking 1980, 1979.
-The hey-day for all that kind of stuff.
+Whether it’s car style, fashion, music.
+We’re talking about 1980, 1979.
+The Hay-day for all that kind of stuff.

-Is that also a sweet spot in professional cycling?
+Is that also the sweet spot in professional cycling?

-I’d say the early 70’s are probably the golden era, mainly because of the rise of the all-powerful Eddy Merckx.
+I’d say the early 70’s is probably the golden era, mainly because of the rise of the all-powerful Eddy Merckx.
 You still had doping in various guises (amphetamines and other nasty drugs, along with alcohol and painkillers), but it hadn’t been brought into the laboratory yet.
-The 70’s are also when you get all those cool steel bikes and kits that still looked classy and hadn’t gone all Day-Glo yet.
+The 70’s is also when you get all those cool steel bikes and kits that still looked classy and hadn’t gone all day-glo yet.
 Show someone a picture of Merckx mid-race and they either get road cycling or they don’t.

 Has cycling’s self-seriousness affected the rise in the United States?

 There is a huge history to cycling.
-I think that people in the US especially have trouble relating to it because we typically don’t grow up with it.
-So if you grow up in Italy, cycling is just another sport that people go watch, like basketball is here.
-In some sense it’s ingrained in the culture of Europeans, in their daily interactions.
+I think that people, in the US especially, have trouble relating to it because we typically don’t grow up with it.
+So if you grow up in Italy, cycling is just another sport that people go and watch, like basketball is here.
+In some sense it’s ingrained in the culture of Europeans, in their daily culture.
 You can pick up the newspaper and if there is a bike race that day you’re going to find out who won.
-Here in the US you still have to dig to find out who won a specific race in Europe, even when it was Lance Armstrong.
-He became more of a pop-culture guy, because of the way he carried himself, but in Europe it’s just another part.
-Here in the states we don’t have to invent it we have to interpret it.
+Here in the US, you still have to dig to find out who one a specific race in Europe.
+Even when it was Lance Armstrong.
+He became more of a pop-culture guy, because of the way he carried himself, but over there it’s just another part.
+Here in the states, we don’t have to invent it we have to interpret it.

 How did the Speed Metal Podcast come about?

-And I think the other thing that you get into, going back to the designing is, if you’re into bikes, and like bikes, where do you even begin.
+And I think the other thing that you get into, going back to the designing: bikes are very design-y.
+If you’re into bikes, and like bike, where do you even begin.
 There are so many brands that have so much history, that if you’re a design nerd, forget it, it’s a rabbit hole.
 But until very recently all this information was incredibly hard to find.
 You had to know somebody who knew somebody, and then you could get together and talk about it.
 You couldn’t just go on a forum on the internet and have someone explain it to you.
 There’s a mystique, and a sort of something that encourages people like that to go deeper.
-The podcast encourages that.
+The podcast is like that.

 What sparked the move to design your own products?

-I am not a graphic designer but I’ve always had a hand in it.
-I created Gage & DeSoto as an outlet to work on designs that I could control, that wasn’t someone else’s design and idea.
+I am not a graphic designer but I’ve always had a hand in photography, art, and design.
+I created Gage & DeSoto to have an outlet to work on design that I could control, that wasn’t someone else’s design and idea.
 It starts the way a lot of things start where you think, I want to make a T-Shirt or, We should make a T-Shirt.
 I taught myself how to silkscreen, and started making t-shirts.
 You control everything; the design, the production, the distribution.
 I looked at it as a fun experiment.
-It wasn’t anything where I thought, I’m going to take over the world.
-It was more like, I want to know how to dip my toe into all these things that I am into.
+It wasn’t anything where I thought, I’m going to take over the world, it was more like, I want to know how to dip my toe into all these things that I am into.
 The main one being design.
 No two guys have ever sat around and not said, Let’s make a t-shirt.
 Everyone does that.

 I’ve done that!